nikhilsardana/TitrationGL/README.md

 - Movement of droplets

+- Controlling rate of drops

 - Tween between colors

 <h2>What needs to be completed</h2>
 _________________________
 - Allow users to set molarity

-- Allow users to predict predict molarity
+- Allow users to guess molarity

 - Change colors to be accurate to set titration